 That’s why I’m grateful that I’ve connected with a team of like-minded individuals who are able to take my ideas and turn them into something more exciting than I could ever dream of.

 Tip to all starting entrepreneurs out there: don’t be afraid to trust someone else.
 Sometimes, all it takes is finding someone who’ll be able to relieve you of some of your duties to boost your business.

 I’m grateful for everyone who’s backing me up.
 From my boyfriend to my friends who are always there and even to strangers online who cheer me on, I’m happy that I was able to attract such people into my life.

-And to whoever is reading this right now, I’m also grateful for you.
+And to whoever is reading this right now, I’m also grateful for it.
 Reaching this far into the article is also your own way of showing your support and I can’t wait to share more articles with you ✨

 #9 The Chance to Connect

 Running a business opens you up to people.
-This gives me the chance to connect to anyone in the world.
+This gives me the chance to connect with anyone in the world.
 Connections open opportunities that I would never have thought possible.
 I’d go somewhere and I’ll be able to build a community with people I align with.